 4. Mood Swings

-- During 6 weeks pregnancy you may experience a new range of crankiness and gushes of emotional extremes.
+- During 6 weeks of pregnancy, you may experience a new range of crankiness and gushes of emotional extremes.

 - Try some meditation techniques to keep yourself untouched from overpowering emotions.